El Manual del Investigador Profesional ya está disponible en español

 ASIS International invites members to submit articles to be published in future editions of EuroDynamics.

-Whether the topic is a case study about a facility, an analysis of new legislation in your nation, an article about mitigating threats a look at fresh opportunities for the security profession, or other items that promote practitioner knowledge and best practices with other ASIS members, we would be glad to receive it.
+Whether the topic is a case study about a facility, an analysis of new legislation in your nation, an article about mitigating threats a look at fresh opportunities for the security profession, or other items that spread practitioner knowledge and best practices with other ASIS members, we would be glad to receive it.

 Board certified professionals are entitled to claim up to 9 CPE credits per published article.